Anthr4ce/CTF-Writeups/HackDay/Forensic/I believe you can't fly_EN.md

 This challenge demonstrated the importance of **multiple forensic analysis techniques**:

-- Using **dcode.fr and CyberChef** to decode text strings from logs.
+- Using **dcode.fr and CyberChef** to decode manually tampered text strings from logs.
 - Using **Aperisolve** to extract **hidden strings and metadata** from images.
 - **Piecing together** the fragments of the flag from different sources.